01-edu/public/subjects/ephemeris/README.md

 What is mandatory about the tests:
 -> handle the opening and the closure of the browser (must be headless in last version) -> go to a specific url
--> click on a specific element of the page which implies an event in this page (to like something, registrer to something, diplay something...)
+-> click on a specific element of the page which implies an event in this page (to like something, register to something, display something...)
 -> navigate in a website (by clicking on a link)
 -> navigate from a website to another
 -> get the text content of an element